 The Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 came into force on 31 March 2017.

-The information for Preston City Council is shown below:
+The information for Preston City Council is shown below (pay period March 2019):

 There is a small percentage gender pay gap on the mean hourly rate but a zero gender pay gap on the median hourly rate.

-The Council will however look in more detail at specific areas where there is an apparent gender disparity to see whether there is scope for improvement.
+Where necessary, the Council will look in more detail at specific areas where there is an apparent gender disparity to see whether there is scope for improvement.